 Item Inspection Procedure See Page Horn Press the center of the steering wheel and verify that the horn sounds loudly.
 4-4 Front Lights Verify that the front inner, outer, and center lights illuminate.
 Switch to high beams.
 Verify that the high beams indicator illuminates on the instrument cluster display and that headlamp brightness increases.
 4-20 Rear Lights Verify that the taillights illuminate.
 Apply the brakes and verify that the taillight brightness increases and the center high-mounted brake light illuminates.
 4-20 Turn Signals Verify that the left and right turn signals flash at the front and rear of the vehicle when activated, and that the corresponding arrow indicator flashes on the instrument cluster display.
 4-20 Hazard Flashers Press the hazard flashers switch.
 Verify that all four turn signals flash, as well as both arrow indicators on the instrument cluster display.
 4-20 Electronic Parking Brake (EPB) Verify that the vehicle does not roll when the EPB is engaged, and that the indicator light illuminates on the instrument cluster display.
-4-18 event of a collision, and to ensure that you can see properly and operate controls.
-Improper adjustment and use can increase the risk of losing control and collision, and increase your risk of death or injury in a collision.
+4-18 your risk of death or injury in a collision.